 Weight loss, however, is induced by another process called ketosis.
 In short, it is nothing else than your body tapping into stored fat due to a lack of energy supply.

-Remarkably, both fat burning and autophagy require low levels of storage hormone insulin.
+Remarkably, fat-burning and autophagy require low levels of the storage hormone insulin.

 As a result, we get a third substantial benefit of intermittent fasting.
-It increases insulin sensitivity, thus improves blood-sugar metabolism and fights metabolic diseases such as type 2 diabetes.
+It increases insulin sensitivity, thus improving blood-sugar metabolism and fighting metabolic diseases such as type 2 diabetes.

 Autophagy and Ketosis

 Fasting induces autophagy, a cellular recycling mechanism that replaces broken cell parts with new ones and detoxifies the body.

 On the other hand, Ketosis means that the body has emptied its carbohydrate stores and burns fat for energy production.

 Since the body delivers the energy in the form of ketone bodies through the bloodstream, this state of fat burning is called ketosis.